zapier/zapier-platform-cli/README.md

 };
 ```

-The second way to access the environment is through the bundle.
-This is most useful when combined with the short-hand
+> Warning!
+Be careful not to access `process.env` in the global namespace if you expect to be filled by Zapier.
+We backfill the `process.env` but only _after_ your app is loaded.

-syntax for HTTP requests.
+And the second way to access the environment is through the bundle.
+This is most useful when combined with the short-hand syntax for HTTP requests:

 ```javascript
 const App = {